 RELEASE DATE: January 30th, 2018

-I highly recommend this book to everyone who loves YA fantasy with mature themes.
+I highly recommend this book to everyone who loves sweet YA contemporary with forbidden romance.

 So, What do you think of this book?
 Have you read this yet?
 Do you want to read this book?

 See You In The Next Post and Have a Great Day! 🙂